Ohio Dissolution FAQ: Nine Commonly Asked Questions

 What is the difference between a dissolution and a divorce?

 Only the procedures are different.
-The end result for both is the same, a termination of the marriage.
+The result for both is the same, termination of the marriage.

 Who can file for a dissolution of marriage in Ohio?

 To obtain a divorce or dissolution in Ohio, you must live in the state for a minimum of six months before filing.
 Also, you have to be a resident of the county in which the divorce is filed for a minimum of 90 days.

 Ohio does not require that the marriage took place within the state.

 Your need for an attorney depends on your situation.
 If your divorce is amicable, you and your spouse have no children and few valuable assets, then you may be able to do the divorce yourself.
 Even so, it is a good idea to consult with a lawyer to make sure that you don’t agree with something you will later regret.